 I’m right on target for my age.
 In the 20th Century, men and women are facing consequences of sexual harassment and gender bias.
 Up until now, an astounding 40 percent of women in this country, experience no or very low sexual desire.
 This might be because of our experience with sexual harassment.
 In other cases, low libido or loss of libido might have clear medical causes.
 The decline or absence of physical desire stems from a combination of emotional, mental and physiological stressors and eventually, as we age our desire begins yearning for security and affection.

 We are creatures who want to be irresistibly desired.
 Whatever your libido status, it is true, God gave us two ears to hear, two eyes to see and two hands to hold.
 But why do you suppose God gives us only one heart?
 Could it be because he wants to humble us into perpetually searching for a perfect person for us?

-Often, sex is only as gamesome as you want it to be in a marriage or outside of it!
+Often, sex is only a game to some, as you want it to be in a marriage or outside of it!
 Again, there must be a meeting of the minds, yeah or nay.
 The rest is just groovy.
 It is best when all parties have their needs met.
-Whatever sexual personality we were dealt, and there are many, we must learn to negotiate for mutual respect, joy, satisfaction, and respect.
+Whatever sexual personality we were dealt with, and there are many, we must learn to negotiate for mutual respect, joy, satisfaction, and respect.